Emergency Medical Technician Program

 - FBI Fingerprint - Official results are needed.
 The cost is approximately $26.

 - PA Child Abuse History Clearance at PA Child Abuse History Clearance.

 - Follow specific directions on the state form.

 - Processing cost: $10- $15 payable by money order to state.

 - CPR Requirement - The school will provide BLS for Healthcare Provider CPR certification to all enrolled students after the start of the semester.

 - FEMA Pre-Field & Clinical Online Courses.
 Get the list of required online FEMA courses [PDF].
-Copy of certificates need to be submitted on or before the first day of class to Cathy James or to your instructor.
+Copy of certificates needs to be submitted on or before the first day of class to Cathy James or your instructor.
 Students unable to provide certificates of completion will not be permitted to attend class.

 - Assumption of Risk Agreement form.
 Complete the Assumption of Risk Agreement form [PDF].

 - Proof of influenza immunization.
 Learn more information on the mandatory health requirement [PDF].
-The document must include student's full name, provider name, and date when immunization was administered.
+The document must include the student's full name, provider name, and date when immunization was administered.

 - Other health information as requested.